 To allow bearings to be taken all around the boat, a portable [ hand bearing boat compass ] is used.
 When using a hand bearing compass, line up the lubber line with the object for which the bearing is being measured and read off the bearing.

 The three types of hand bearing boat compasses are the traditional bowl compass held at arm's length, a smaller mini compass held close to the eye and the fluxgate compass, also held at arm's length.
 The type that is chosen depends on a personal preference so try using a few afloat and decide which suits best.

 The elements of dead-reckoning are course and distance; the compass tells you the course steered, and a 'log' measures distance sailed.
 The common type of log is an electronic instrument that shows speed and distance run, much like the speedometer and milometer in a car.
 Driven by a tiny impeller attached to the hull, it is reliable unless weed jams the mechanism which requires withdrawing the impeller and cleaning it.

-Another navigation tool is a depth sounder which in addition to [ indicating depth ] has alarms that are preset to a particular depth, and graphic sounders that display a profile of the bottom.
+Another useful piece of marine navigation equipment is a depth sounder which in addition to [ indicating depth ] has alarms that are preset to a particular depth, and graphic sounders that display a profile of the bottom.
 In addition to the safety benefit, a depth sounder is a useful navigation tool which allows a series of soundings to be compared against charted depths.